Arctocephalus pusillus: Acoustic behavior

 Australian fur seals are social animals that use vocalizations in a broad range of contexts.
-These vocalizations have been shown to contain individually unique properties important for enabling individual recognition.
+These vocalizations have been shown to possess unique properties that enable individual recognition.
 This is particularly important for the reunion of mothers and pups that experience repeated separations whilst mothers are out at sea foraging, sometimes for days at a time.
 Upon their return, mothers need to locate their pups.
 This reunion process may also be facilitated through a combination of smell and spatial cues.

 In males, increases in testosterone and calling rates are seen in conjunction with the onset of the breeding season.
 Males can also differentiate neighboring males from stranger males, responding more aggressively to the vocalizations of strangers.
 This difference in response is suspected because the threat posed by a stranger is unknown and potentially greater than their neighbor, which they would have previously encountered while establishing their territories.

 Breeding behaviour

 Brown fur seals often gather into colonies on rookeries in numbers ranging from 500 to 1500, at least for the Australian subspecies.
 While fur seals spend most of the year at sea, they never fully evacuate the rookeries, as mothers and pups return to them throughout the year.
 No dispersal from a colony is established, although some fur seals from one colony have been found at another.
 True boundaries do not exist between the colonies.
 When at sea, they travel in small feeding groups.
-Brown fur seals begin to breed in the middle of October, when males haul out on shore to establish territories though display, vocalisations, sparring, and sometimes actual combat.
+Brown fur seals begin to breed in the middle of October, when males haul out on shore to establish territories through display, vocalizations, sparring, and sometimes actual combat.
 They fast at this time and do not eat until after mating in November or December.
 When the females arrive, they fight among themselves for territories in which to give birth.
 Female territories are smaller than those of males and are always located within them.
 Females within a male's territory can be considered part of his harem.
-However, males do not herd the females, which are free to choose their mates and judge them based on the value of their territories.
+However, males do not herd the females, who are free to choose their mates and judge them based on the value of their territories.
 For the Australian fur seals, 82% of copulations are performed by males whose territories are located directly at the water's edge.
-Copulation between the male and his females begins 6 days after they give birth to their pups conceived from the previous year.
+Copulation between the male and his females begins 6 days after they give birth to their pups, conceived from the previous year.
 However, a delay occurs in the implantation of the blastocyst, which lasts 4 months in the African subspecies and 3 months in the Australian subspecies.
-Gestation for the brown fur seal typically lasts a year less a few days.
+Gestation for the brown fur seal typically lasts a year, or a few days less.